The Annual General Meeting appoints the auditor and decides on the remuneration of the auditor.

 is seven years.

-During the 1 January - 31 December 2018 financial period, Componenta’s auditor was Authorised Public Accountants PricewaterhouseCoopers Oy.
+During the 1 January - 31 December 2019 financial period, Componenta’s auditor is Authorised Public Accountants PricewaterhouseCoopers Oy.
 In accordance with the decision of the Annual General Meeting, the fees paid to the auditor are based on invoicing.

 Componenta Group’s internal audit is conducted in accordance with the operating principles approved by the Board of Directors, which are based on the Group’s internal reporting and the annual audit plan approved by the Board.